 We understand that sending a child to FASP is a significant financial investment for a family.
 A number of options are available to help you meet the cost of our education.

 Let’s take a closer look at each of these options below.
 We are here to assist you in understanding the process.
 Don’t hesitate to contact us.

 FASP offers financial aid to qualified students based on demonstrated financial need.
 Demonstrated need is defined most simply as the difference between the school’s tuition fees and what the family can reasonably contribute.

 Applications for tuition assistance are confidential and considered independently of the admissions process.
 Before applying for financial aid, students must be properly registered at the school and their accounts must be in good standing.
-To help us make fair and objective financial aid decisions, we use School and Student Services (SSS) by NAIS as a trusted third party.
-SSS is a service of the National Association of Independent Schools used by more than 2,400 K-12 schools and other organizations across the country to help assess a family’s ability to pay school costs.
+To help us make fair and objective financial aid decisions, we use School and Student Services (SSS) as a trusted third party.
+SSS is a service of the Community Brands family used by more than 2,400 K-12 schools and other organizations across the country to help assess a family’s ability to pay school costs.

-To be eligible for consideration, a completed Parents’ Financial Aid Statement (PFS) and all supporting documents must be received by SSS by NAIS by the 28th of February.
+To be eligible for consideration, a completed Parents’ Financial Aid Statement (PFS) and all supporting documents must be received by SSS no later than the 28th of February.
 FASP school code is 144899.

 All applications are considered in the strictest confidence.
 Preliminary financial aid notification is targeted to be available by March 10.